 A macular pucker or epiretinal membrane is scar tissue on the macula, which is the part of our retina responsible for central vision.
-It is the macula which enables us to read, drive a car, and recognize people’s faces.
+It is the macula that enables us to read, drive a car, and recognize people’s faces.

-The scar tissue that forms may be caused from trauma, retinal detachment, diabetes, or posterior vitreous detachment (PVD) – or it may have an unknown cause.
+The scar tissue that forms may be caused by trauma, retinal detachment, diabetes, or posterior vitreous detachment (PVD) – or it may have an unknown cause.
 It is believed that the tissue develops as a protective immune response.
-Cells begin to proliferate over the macula, and eventually you have a membrane that, on examination, looks like tissue paper or shiny cellophane.
+Cells begin to proliferate over the macula, and eventually, you have a membrane that, on examination, looks like tissue paper or shiny cellophane.
 If the membrane is bad enough, it will create traction on the retina.
 On an OCT scan, you will clearly see the membrane pulling on the retina, just as if you had marionette strings being manipulated right above your retina.

 Since a moderate to severe epiretinal membrane creates tension that pulls the retina out of shape, the patient frequently experiences blurry or distorted vision.